Last updated: September 2024

 Of course, an essential part of your strategy is creating attractive pins to catch the eye of people and encourage them to view your pins, save and click through to the landing page.

-To get a head start on the task of creating fresh pins, you can purchase Pinterest template kits here – designed with several types of content in mind.
-Or you can visit the following link to check out one of our most popular Pinterest Canva templates.
+To get a head start on the task of creating fresh pins, you can purchase Pinterest template kits here – designed with several types of content in mind including one of our most popular Pinterest Canva templates.

 Scheduling Pinterest Pins

-You can schedule a batch of pins using the Pinterest scheduler or an approved scheduler like Tailwind.
+You can schedule a batch of pins using the Pinterest scheduler or an approved scheduler like Tailwind or Buffer.

 It’s a win-win situation because you get great content to repin (which helps your Pinterest algorithm), and your pins will receive shares too.
 Pinning others pins is the social sharing aspect of Pinterest.